 - Original Pattern, named one of the top breweries in the Bay Area by the San Francisco Chronicle, is especially beloved for its Belgian and German styles.
 292 4th St., Oakland

 - Roses' Taproom near Temescal Alley is a boutique brewery that's all about fostering a sense of community.
 Join the Mug Club, and a piece of you will always be behind the bar.
 4930 Telegraph Ave., Oakland

 - Temescal Brewing might have the best slogan: "Fresh Beer.
 No Jerks."
 Their labels stand out with ‘80s pastel pinks, blues, and greens.
 Temescal Brewing is known for its wide variety of beers and creative fruity brews like peachy Conversational Hops hazy IPA and Blueberry Blush IPA.
 The tasting room and beer garden are located at 4115 Telegraph Ave., Oakland

 - East Brother Beer Co was named one of the Bay Area's top breweries by the San Francisco Chronicle.
 They're known for their traditional style, especially pilsners and red lagers, which you can enjoy at the 3,000-square-foot, indoor-outdoor taproom and brewery at 1001 Canal Blvd., Richmond.

 - Drake’s Brewing Co.
 Barrel House (See Drake’s Dealership above) 1933 Davis St. #177, San Leandro

 WALNUT CREEK Breweries

-Did we forget your favorite brewer?
-Let us know.
+Did we forget your favorite East Bay brewery?
+Let us know so we can add it to the list.
 The agents at Abio Properties would be happy to chat about your real estate needs over a beer!
 Call us at 888-400-ABIO (2246) or email us at firstname.lastname@example.org.